Vardar: Etymology

-The name Vardar for the river may derive from Thracian, though Paeonian and Ancient Macedonian were also spoken in lands drained by the river.
-In any case, Vardar is thought to derive from an earlier *Vardários, which may ultimately derive from Proto-Indo-European (PIE) *(s)wordo-wori- ("black water").
-Vardar/Vardarios may be a translation of (or otherwise had a similar meaning as compared to) Axios, which itself may be Thracian and may have meant 'not-shining' from PIE *n.-sk(e)i (cf. Avestan axšaēna ("dark-coloured")).
-This same hypothetical Thracian Axio- meaning “dark, not-shining” is theorized to be found in the name of a city at the mouth of the Danube, called Axiopolis in Greek and Axíopa (perhaps meaning "dark water") in Thracian, which may later have been translated into Slavic as Cernavodă (“black water”).
+The name Vardar for the river may have been derived from Thracian, although Dardanian, Paeonian, Ancient Macedonian, and Ancient Greek were also spoken in the lands drained by the river.

+The modern Vardar is thought to derive from an earlier *Vardários, which may ultimately derive from Proto-Indo-European (PIE) *(s)wordo-wori- "black water".
 The name Vardários (Βαρδάριος) was sometimes used by the Ancient Greeks in the 3rd century BC.
 The same name was widely used in the Byzantine era.

-The word may ultimately be derived from the PIE root werǵ-, which is also the source of the English work.
-Its name Axios is mentioned by Homer (Il.
+Vardar/Vardarios may be a translation of (or otherwise have a similar meaning as) Axios, which may be Thracian and may have meant "not-shining" from PIE *n.-sk(e)i (cf. Avestan axšaēna "dark-coloured").
+The oldest known name of the river, Axios, is mentioned by Homer (Il.
 21.141, Il.
 2.849) as the home of the Paeonians allies of Troy.
-Pjetër Bogdani would call it Asi, an earlier Albanian-language name for the river.
+Pjetër Bogdani would use the form Asi, an earlier Albanian-language name for the river.

+This same hypothetical Thracian Axio- meaning "dark, not-shining" is theorized to be found in the name of a city at the mouth of the Danube, called Axiopolis in Greek and Axíopa (perhaps again meaning just "dark water") in Thracian, which may later have been translated into Slavic as Cernavodă, also meaning "black water".

 Geography

 The river rises at Vrutok, a few kilometers southwest of Gostivar in North Macedonia.
-It passes through Gostivar, Skopje and into Veles, crosses the Greek border near Gevgelija, Polykastro and Axioupoli ("town on the Axiós"), before emptying into the Aegean Sea in Central Macedonia, west of Thessaloniki in northern Greece.
+It passes through Gostivar, Skopje and into Veles, crosses the Greek border near Gevgelija, Polykastro and Axioupoli ("town on the Axiós"), before emptying into the Thermaic Gulf in Central Macedonia, west of Thessaloniki in northern Greece.
+The river forms a large delta along with Loudias and Haliacmon at the Axios-Loudias-Aliakmonas National Park.

 The Vardar basin comprises two-thirds of the territory of North Macedonia.
 The valley features fertile lands in the Polog region, around Gevgelija and in the Thessaloniki regional unit.
 The river is surrounded by mountains elsewhere.
 The superhighways Greek National Road 1 in Greece and M1 and E75 run within the valley along the river's entire length to near Skopje.

 The river was very famous during the Ottoman Empire and remains so in modern-day Turkey as the inspiration for many folk songs, of which the most famous is Vardar Ovasi.
 It has also been depicted on the coat of arms of Skopje, which in turn is incorporated in the city's flag.

 Project to construct the Danube-Vardar-Aegean Canal

-The project to construct the Danube-Morava-Vardar-Aegean Canal has been a dream for a long time.
+A proposal to construct a canal connecting the Morava river valley with the Vardar, and hence linking the Danube to the Aegean Canal, has been a dream for a long time.
 Le Figaro published a project of Athens and Belgrade on 28.08.2017.
 The Greek-Serbian proposal made in Beijing is Pharaonic: 651 km.
 A project worth 17 billion.